amenadiel/google-maps-documentation/docs/DirectionsRequest.md

 **Type:**  boolean

-If set to true, the DirectionService will attempt to re-order the supplied intermediate waypoints to minimize overall cost of the route.
+If set to true, the DirectionsService will attempt to re-order the supplied intermediate waypoints to minimize overall cost of the route.
 If waypoints are optimized, inspect DirectionsRoute.waypoint\_order in the response to determine the new ordering.

 origin